 Moore took this argument to show that moral facts constitute a distinct species of non-natural fact.
 However, any such non-naturalist view of morality faces immediate difficulties, deriving ultimately from the kind of causal closure thesis discussed above.
 If all physical effects are due to a limited range of physically-grounded natural causes, and if moral facts lie outside this range, then it follow that moral facts can never make any difference to what happens in the physical world (Harman 1986).
 At first sight this may seem tolerable (perhaps moral facts indeed don’t have any physical effects).
 But it has awkward epistemological consequences.
 For beings like us, knowledge of the spatiotemporal world is mediated by physical processes involving our sense organs and cognitive systems.
 If moral facts cannot influence the physical world, then it is hard to see how we can have any knowledge of them.

 The traditional non-naturalist answer to this problem is to posit a non-natural faculty of “moral intuition” that gives us some kind of direct access to the moral realm (as explained in Ridge 2014: Section 3).
 However, causal closure once more makes it difficult to make good sense of this suggestion.
 Presumably at some point the posited intuitive faculty will need to make a causal difference in the physical world (by affecting what people say and do, for example).
-And at this point the causal closure argument will bite once more, to show that a non-natural intuitive faculty would inevitably commit us to the absurdity of strong overdetermination.
+And at this point the causal closure argument will bite once more, to show that a non-natural intuitive faculty would implausibly imply that some of our actions are strongly overdetermined by two metaphysically independent antecedents.

-In the face of this kind of difficulty, most contemporary moral philosophers have turned away from moral non-naturalism and opted for some species of naturalist view.
+In light of the difficulties facing moral non-naturalism, most contemporary moral philosophers opt instead for some species of naturalist view.
 We can divide the naturalist options here into two broad categories: irrealist and realist.
 Irrealist moral naturalists aim to account for moral discourse by offering naturalist accounts of the social and linguistic and practices that govern it, but without supposing that moral utterances report on moral facts with a substantial independent existence (Joyce 2015).
-By contrast, naturalist moral realists agree with moral non-naturalists against irrealists that substantial moral facts exist, but seek to locate them in the natural realm rather than in some sui generis non-natural realm (Lenman 2014).
+By contrast, naturalist moral realists agree with moral non-naturalists that substantial moral facts exist, but seek to locate them in the natural realm rather than in some sui generis non-natural realm (Lenman 2014).

 Any kind of moral naturalist realist needs to reject Moore’s open question argument.
-They have two alternatives here.
-One is to insist that Moore’s posited openness is relatively superficial, and that there is no principled barrier to inferring moral facts a priori from the non-moral natural facts, even if such inferences will sometimes require a great deal of information and reflection.
+There are two alternatives here.
+One is to insist that Moore’s posited openness is relatively superficial, and that there is no principled barrier to inferring moral facts a priori from the non-moral natural facts, even if such inferences will sometimes require a significant amount of information and reflection.
 The other is to argue that the constitution of moral facts by non-moral natural facts is an a posteriori matter, akin to the relation between water and H2O, and that therefore Moore’s openness only points to a conceptual gap, not a metaphysical one (Ridge 2014: Section 2).

 This sub-section has focused on morality.
-But there are other areas which arguably involve matters of value, such as theoretical and practical reason, aesthetics, and so on.
+But there are other topics which arguably involve matters of value, such as aesthetics, the normativity of theoretical and practical reason, and so on.
 The constraints placed on theories of moral facts by naturalist considerations will apply, mutatis mutandis, in these areas too, militating against theories that posit non-natural value-bearing facts and in favour of naturalist alternatives, of either a realist or irrealist stripe.

 Mathematics raises many of the same issues for ontological naturalism as morality.
 Mathematical claims typically involve a commitment to abstract objects like numbers and sets, eternal entities outside space and time.
 This might seem cogent at first sight, but once more epistemological difficulties quickly arise.
 Abstract objects can have no effects in the spatiotemporal world.
 How then can spatiotemporal being like ourselves come to know about them?

 However the mathematical case does not fully parallel the moral one.
 One of the options in the moral case was naturalist realism, which reads moral claims as about natural facts which play causal roles in the spatiotemporal world.
 However, given the explicit commitment of mathematical claims to abstract objects without spatiotemporal location, this option does not seem available in the mathematical case (but see Maddy 1990).
-So we seem required to choose between naturalist irrealism or an ontologically non-naturalist realism that upholds the reality of non-spatiotemporal mathematical entities.
+So we seem required to choose between non-naturalist realism about non-spatiotemporal mathematical entities or naturalist irrealism.

-As in the moral case, one response to the epistemological challenges facing such a non-naturalist realism is to posit some faculty of intuition which gives us access to the abstract mathematical realm.
+As in the moral case, non-naturalist realism faces epistemological challenges, to which one response is to posit a faculty of intuition which gives us access to the abstract mathematical realm.
 Kurt Gödel arguably favoured a view along these lines (Parsons 1995).
 However, once more this only seems to push the problem back.
-There seems no good way for the posited faculty to bridge the causal gap between the abstract and the spatiotemporal realms.
+There seems no good way for the posited faculty to bridge the causal gap between the abstract and the spatiotemporal realms without generating implausible overdetermination.

 An alternative version of non-naturalist realism aims to vindicate mathematical and modal claims as essential parts of our best overall theories of the world.
 According to this line of thought, defended by Hilary Putnam, our empirically best-supported scientific theories commit us to mathematical entities; ergo, we are entitled to believe in such entities (Putnam 1971).

 However, it is contentious whether our best-supported empirical theories do commit us to abstract mathematical entities.
 The most prominent version of naturalist irrealism about mathematics, Hartry Field’s fictionalism, disputes precisely this claim.
-According to Field, there are ways of constructing “nominalist” versions of scientific theories that avoid commitment to abstract mathematical objects.
-From Field’s point of view, these nominalized versions of our scientific theories are explanatorily superior to the “platonist” alternatives.
+According to Field, we can construct “nominalist” versions of scientific theories that avoid commitment to abstract mathematical objects yet are explanatorily superior to the “platonist” alternatives.
 Field argues that we do not have to regard mathematics itself as literally true in order to understand its use in science and other applications.
 Rather it can be viewed as a “useful fiction” which facilitates inferences between nominalistic scientific claims, but is not itself implicated in our most serious beliefs about the world (Field 1980, 1989).

 One query that might be put to this programme is whether the Humean principle and analogous assumptions can really be viewed as analytic definitions.
 If they commit us to numbers and other abstract objects whose existence cannot established without them, then they are arguably doing more than definitions should.
 A related issue is whether the overall neo-Fregean position is properly viewed as realist.
 From its perspective, the role of abstract mathematical objects in the overall scheme of things seems to be exhausted by their making our mathematical statements true; given this, it might seem better to classify it as a species of irrealism (MacBride 2003).